Celebrating Missionary Sisters – Your Weekly Reflection from CMMB

 Jesus felt compassion for the man with leprosy, and he chose to show his compassion by his actions.
 When we hear of the needs of others, we often feel compassion toward them.
 Then we must choose how we will respond.
 We are blessed by the incredible examples of faith in action set by the missionary sisters who partner with us.
 These faithful women are at the heart of what we do.
 They inspire our global community through a commitment to marginalized communities where few are willing to work.

 In South Sudan, Sister Laura and Sister Jane keep women and children alive.
 They are Comboni Missionary Sisters, a Catholic religious order founded in Italy that has been working in Africa since 1877.
-The Comboni Sisters are longtime CMMB partners at the St. Teresa Hospital in Nzara, South Sudan.
+The Comboni Sisters are longtime CMMB partners at the St. Theresa Hospital in Nzara, South Sudan.
 Our medical volunteer, Dr. Harry Owens, Jr. worked with the Sisters.